xtdb/xtdb/docs/implementation.md

 separate `crux.db.Index` implementations, one for each element in VE or EV, a total of 4.
 These two (for either VE or EV) are combined via a binary index implementing `crux.db.LayeredIndex`.
-This is important for joins, which we'll return to.
+This is important for joins, which we'll return to and this should hopefully become clearer later on.

 `crux.db.Index` provides a single function, `seek-values` that takes a key, and returns a tuple, where the first element is the byte array